Give those old or thrifted baskets a savvy makeover with this quick and easy faux gild finish, using just craft paint and a sea sponge.

 They’re much less expensive than the real deal and produce a finish that requires at least a double take for the skeptical eye.

-While I do appreciate authenticity in life, paint is one place I can comfortably make exception.
+While I do appreciate authenticity in life, paint is one place I can comfortably make an exception.

 Remember that little thrift store stool I upcycled with a faux marble paint job?

 When I shared the project on Hometalk, one commenter suggested I update the plant basket too – perhaps gold (maybe she saw that shiny plug cover on the wall? 🙂 )

 So that’s exactly what I decided to do!